BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

   </div>
 </div>
 <h2></h2>
-DP-SGD brings two modifications:
+DP-SGD brings two modifications to the classical SGD:

-- gradients clipping : at each iteration, each individual gradient's _l2 norm_ is clipped by a value C; that is if the _l2 norm_ &le; C, we keep the gradients, and if the _l2 norm_ is &gt; C we sacle it down by a factor of _l2 norm_ &divide; C
+- gradients clipping : at each iteration, each individual gradient's _l2 norm_ is clipped by a value C; that is if the _l2 norm_ &le; C, we keep the gradients, and if the _l2 norm_ is &gt; C we sacle it down by a factor of _l2 norm_ divided by C
-- gradients radnom noise : a gaussian noise is sampled and added to every clipped gradients; this ensures the deniability of any individual in the training set as an adversary who has information about the model's parameters cannot recover any training data point.
+- gradients random noise : a gaussian noise is sampled and added to every clipped gradients; this ensures the deniability of any individual in the training set as an adversary who has information about the model's parameters cannot recover any training data point.

 In an <a href="http://benocharlo.com/posts/patedp-sgd/" target="_blank">upcoming post</a>, I will explain in detail two PPML techniques : DP-SGD and PATE.
 Now let's move on to our formal modelisation.

 ### Baseline Model

-As a first step, I will build a classification model to determine the probability of a future match, based on the data I have.
+As a first step, I will build a classification model to determine the probability of a future match, based on the speed-dating data.
 I decided to go for neural nets using Tensorflow/Keras.
 This framework will also serve for the privacy computation.

+The best model computation run on this dataset gives 87% in predictive accuracy.
+While, the main purpose of this post is not about improving the accuracy score of this dataset, we will try to achieve a 90% accuracy score for the match variable.

 The model architecture is show below: